VirtCode/pusta/docs/structure/jobs/script.md

     reinstall: [boolean] # optional - reinstall instead of update
     show_output: [boolean] # optional - show the output during installation
     root: [boolean] # optional - run the scripts as root
+    running_directory: [path] # optional - directory where the script is run
 ```

 - `install` - A filename of the script in the module directory to run when installing.